 Where: Via Conte Rosso 34

-Read more about "TRASH2TREASURE workshop lab"
+Read more about "TRASH2TREASURE workshop lab" (opened in a new window/tab)

 This exhibition is dedicated to Braun (the famous household appliances brand) and shows the link between the new trends and evolutions in cooking technologies and basic human needs such as eating, drinking and self-caring.